Rythorndoran/HideDLL/README.md

 # HideDLL
-Hide dynamic link library , support x64 and x86
+Hide a loaded dynamic link library from memory

+Support x64 and x86